Alendri/high_adventures/src/preamble.md

 # A collection of adventures
-### Unintentionally hilarious, unexpected, terrifying and utterly unplanned
+### Unintentionally hilarious, unexpected and terrifying, and some programming

 &nbsp;